 Typical features include basic shelving and hanging rods, space-saving sliding or bifold doors, customized height adjustments to maximize vertical wall space, and optional drawer units or specialized storage components.
 Even with less space to work with, a well-designed reach-in closet can dramatically improve your storage capacity and organization.

-Standard Walk-In Closets
+Standard Walk-In Closets – A Luxurious Option

 The standard walk-in closet offers more room to customize while remaining relatively affordable for many homeowners.
 A basic design for an average-sized walk-in closet starts at around $2,000, with costs generally ranging up to $5,000.
 Most homeowners spend around $3,500 on their walk-in closet projects.